• Skip to primary navigation

 Any soup leftovers can be refrigerated in air tight lidded containers for up to 5 days or frozen up to 4 months.
 Thaw out in the fridge overnight and remember that you will need to add extra water when reheating to loosen it up a bit.

-Are Pinto Beans Healthy..?
+FAQ: Are Pinto Beans Healthy?

-• Beans are some of the richest sources of fiber on the planet
+• Beans are some of the richest sources of fiber on the planet!

-• Act as a blood sugar regular
+• Act as a blood sugar regulator.

-• Eating beans reduces the risk of cancer
+• Eating beans reduces the risk of cancer.

-• They are loaded with antioxidants and nutrients
+• Packed with antioxidants and micronutrients.

-• Rich source of protein
+• Great source of clean protein.

 • Nature’s perfect food!

-More Soups + Stews
+Soups + Stews

 Pinto Bean Soup